mu-ni/memo/bq/14principles.md

   IM chat group, help each other

-- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem QPS is hight, fix code not thread safe, add locks
+- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. try to collection feedback from users, I am the owner of this project don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem QPS is hight, fix code not thread safe, add locks